Woody Allen’s Disastrous New Movie Rots in the Shadow of Harvey Weinstein

 The film is set in Coney Island in the 1950s, and, no matter how you feel about the waning quality of Allen’s writing in recent years, he’s as skilled as ever at evoking the mood of a particular time and place.
 The omnipresent clanks of boardwalk carnival music both service and whimsically contrast with Ginny’s latent anxiety, while Justin Timberlake’s fits-him-just-so period bathing suit services the character’s wholesome horniness—and our viewing pleasure.

 The pop-star-turned-actor plays Mickey, a lifeguard carrying on an affair with Ginny, who is seeking to be rescued from her claustrophobic, unfulfilling life: days spent waiting tables at a clam house, nights spent in a cramped apartment in the shadow of the boardwalk’s Wonder Wheel.
-It’s all too small to accommodate her own big personality plus her pyromaniac son from a previous marriage, Humpty (Jim Belushi), and Humpty’s estranged, grown daughter, Carolina (Juno Temple), who is seeking refuge after her marriage to a gangster gets her marked by the mob.
+It’s all too small to accommodate her own big personality plus her pyromaniac son from a previous marriage; her husband, Humpty (Jim Belushi); and Humpty’s estranged, grown daughter, Carolina (Juno Temple), who is seeking refuge after her marriage to a gangster gets her marked by the mob.

 Ginny’s desperation to turn Mickey into her white knight swiftly escalates to delusion and, when Carolina starts flirting with him, too, paranoia and derangement.